 Pictured above is a Sunday School group at St. John’s Chapel, an outreach site of Grace Episcopal Church.
 The photograph was taken between 1900 and 1910.
 All the children are dressed in their Sunday best, and the pastor and several other adults are standing behind the Sunday School students.
 The 1905 Sanborn Map actually shows two buildings associated with the St. John’s Chapel.
 One was located on Clinton Street, and designated as the St. John’s Sunday School, while the St. John’s Chapel itself was located on West Monroe Street.

 Grace Episcopal Church’s original church building was begun in 1835.
-A marker at the church states that the building is the oldest church building in continuous use in Sandusky.
 This post card shows the church before the towers were altered.

 At the back of a history of Grace Church by Gordon Wendt, is a list of several outreach programs undertaken by Grace Episcopal Church.
 Under the leadership of Rev. S.A.
 Bronson, St. Ann’s Chapel was built in the area known as Camptown, on the east side of Sandusky.
 St. Mary’s Chapel was built in the 1850s on the west side of Sandusky and later became the Sunday School building for St. John’s Chapel.
 St. John’s Chapel was built in 1876 on West Monroe Street, and was in operation through the 1920s.
 St. Luke’s Chapel was built in 1881 on Hayes Avenue, between Tyler and Polk Street.
 It was sold in 1915 to the First Christian Church, and was home to that church for many years.
 Mr. Wendt wrote that Calvary Episcopal Church started out as a chapel, built in 1870-71 at First Street and Erie Street.
 In 1899-1900, Calvary’s building at Meigs and First Street was constructed.
 Old Calvary Church now serves as a wedding venue.
 Visit the Sandusky Library to read more about the history of Grace Episcopal Church, and many other local churches.
 The Sandusky Library Archives Research Center holds many reels of microfilmed church records.